Mike Wiles sketches the Church.

-On 18 June 2018 I was fortunate to meet a group of Maoris who had come to pay homage at the grave of Maggie Papakura.
-They were Lynette Moana Walmsley, Paekiri Aneta Vescoe (Walmsley) and Noke Northcroft, from Rotura, New Zealand; Ian and Michael Walmsley and Sharon Adair Inglewood from Perth, Western Australia.
+On 18 June 2018 I was fortunate to meet a group of Maori who had come to pay homage at the grave of their great grand aunt, Maggie Papakura.
+They were Lynette Moana Walmsley, Paekiri Aneta Vercoe (Walmsley) from the Moke-Northcroft whanau (family) from Whakarewarewa, Rotorua, New Zealand (Maggie’s village); Ian and Michael Walmsley and Sharon Adair from Inglewood, Perth, Western Australia.

 Their entry in the visitors’ book is as follows:-

-“Ka mi te mihi aroha ki a koe, toku kuia.
-Kia maumahara tom atu.
+“Ka nui te mihi aroha ki a koe, toku kuia.
+Kia maumahara tonu atu.
 We are so privileged to be here with you today.
 Such a pleasure and honor to visit.
 Beautiful church.
-Thank you for looking after our Kuia Maggie Papakura.
-Staples Brown.
+Thank you for looking after our kuia Maggie Papakura.
+Staples-Brown.
 Aroha Tino Nui, Nga mihi xxx”

 The privilege is ours – we are proud to be the custodians of Maggie.